benibela/xidel/readme.txt

 make sense in a gui less, reading-only application.
 (It is however not much tested, since I have only used XPath)

-The easiest way to use CSS selectors with the command line is to write it like --extract 'css("selector")' (the '-quotes are necessary to escape the "-quotes).
+The easiest way to use CSS selectors with the command line is to write it like --extract "css('selector')" (the "-quotes are necessary to escape the '-quotes.)